 Lizzie Tempest is thirteen years old when she finds herself parentless and alone on the streets of Liverpool.
 Brave and determined, Lizzie must fight for the bright future she deserves.
 From the bestselling author of THE HOUSE ON LONELY STREET and LIVERPOOL SISTERS

 Parentless and alone on the streets of Liverpool, Lizzie must fight for a brighter future...

-THE LIVERPOOL MATCHGIRL is a nostalgic and poignant saga of Liverpool in the years before the First World War from bestselling author Lyn Andrews, not to be missed by readers of Donna Douglas and Dilly Court.
+A nostalgic and poignant saga of Liverpool in the years before the First World War, from the Sunday Times bestselling author Lyn Andrews.

 Liverpool, 1901.
 The Tempest family is all but destitute, barely able to put food on the table.
 When Florrie falls ill with pneumonia and Arthur is imprisoned after a drunken fight, their thirteen-year-old daughter Lizzie finds herself parentless, desperate and alone.

 Despite her young age, Lizzie has spirit and determination, and she knows that she must find work to keep herself off the streets.
 In a stroke of luck, she gets a job in the match factory, and foreman George Rutherford takes her under his wing.
 A new home with the Rutherfords promises a safe haven, but the years ahead will be far from trouble-free.
 And when Lizzie gives her heart, how can she be sure she has chosen a better man than her own father?